ayushichawade/Software-Engineering-Project-Book-Recommendation-System-/README.md

 2. [Class Diagram](https://github.com/ayushichawade/Software-Engineering-Project-Book-Recommendation-System-/blob/main/UML%20Diagrams/class_diagram.pdf)<br>
 3. [Use Case](https://github.com/ayushichawade/Software-Engineering-Project-Book-Recommendation-System-/blob/main/UML%20Diagrams/usecase_diagram.pdf)<br>

+# 4. Metrics
+For measuring metrics I used Sonarcloud<br>
+SonarCloud is a code quality and security analysis tool that helps developers improve their code by identifying bugs, vulnerabilities, and code smells.

 # 3. DDD
 A Domain-Driven Design (DDD) diagram visually represents the domain model, its entities, their relationships, and interactions.
 It serves as a blueprint for developers to understand and communicate the core concepts and structure of the software system.<br>
 1. [Event Storming to find domains](https://github.com/ayushichawade/Software-Engineering-Project-Book-Recommendation-System-/blob/main/DDD/Event_Storming.pdf) <br>